 Knowing ahead of time where to find the tools that you need will ease your trading.
 Some platforms are more complex than others.
 You want to know this before you deposit your funds into an account with a specific broker.
 You may even like a more complex platform, depending on your needs.

 The last thing you want is to be trading with real money and not be able to find the controls and options you need.
-Use a practice account to ensure you avoid those types of problems.
+Use a

 Practice For Beginners